psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 Opening a bank account in Austria is fairly straightforward like other country.
 Most banks will have English-speaking staff and there are also financial providers who cater specifically for expat clients.
 To open an Austria bank account, you will usually need to have valid ID and proof of address (Meldezettel).

 Most Austrian banks offer online banking.
 Credit cards and international money transfers are also commonly available although they are quite expensive.
-I would recommend to use TransferWise- https://transferwise.com &nbsp;or Western Union- https://www.westernunion.com &nbsp;or any other in similar way.
+I would recommend to use TransferWise- https://transferwise.com.
+Use my link [https://transferwise.com/u/parvinders](https://transferwise.com/u/parvinders)&nbsp; and get your first transfer free with no commission.&nbsp; Western Union is also a good option [https://www.westernunion.com](https://www.westernunion.com) &nbsp;or use any other in similar way.

 Attention: US citizen might face difficulty to open a bank account in most of the Austrian bank however Erste Bank allow with some conditions.
 Would recommend to get in touch with the bank directly and checkout.

 #### 6. Vienna’s marketplace for top to bottom things

-City go-to classified website for everything at https://www.willhaben.at/iad .
+City go-to classified website for everything at [https://www.willhaben.at/iad](https://www.willhaben.at/iad).

 ![](/uploads/willhaben.png)